mahmood-oakland/CSI4480/lab#00/lab#00 Get the environment prepared.md

 1. Install software [rufus](https://ubuntu.com/download/desktop/thank-you?version=18.04.3&architecture=amd64) (click it to download directly from https://rufus.ie)

-2. Get known about your firmware on your motherboard.
+2. Get to know about your firmware of your motherboard.
 (BIOS or UEFI).

    ​	There are two kinds of machine in the laboratory.
 The one with one single hard-drive slot (referred by **type 1** below) only supports BIOS, while the other (with multiple hard drives, referred by **type 2**) supports UEFI and BIOS (legacy).

-   ​	In our lab, **always choose BIOS**.
+   ​	During installation, **always choose BIOS**.

 Note: If you wanna to make a dual-boot, ENSURE you always use the SAME bootable mode(BIOS or UEFI).
-Otherwise, take any potential risk at your own.

 3. Insert your USB device.